Pacatnamu: Treatment of the body

 The burials in Pacatnamu do not show much variation between the sexes, but there is a small degree of variation when it comes to children's burials.
 We do not have sufficient evidence to tell for sure whether or not the peoples of Pacatnamu fit in with the traditional burial techniques of Peruvian ancients, but the Spanish noted that when a village member would die they would be mourned for five days then washed and prepared for burial.
 The bodies in Pacatnamu show great preservation, but we have no evidence of this practice in Pacatnamu.
 Women and girls usually have their hair braided, but overall most people are found with their hands and feet wrapped in yarn.

 Their faces are not always but usually covered in cloth; clothing is also usually present, but this material does not always preserve so we have no way of telling if only some people were buried with clothing or all of them.
 Textiles are a constant in all burials in Pacatnamu.
 Donnan and Cock mentioned that the only elite class burial is north of Huaca 31 otherwise all other graves show signs of being those of common people.
-(Donnan and Cock 1986) Elite peoples were buried in a series around Huaca 31 during the late intermediate period while during the same time frame a large number of common burials were found elsewhere at the site, but the ratio of elites to commoners is more in the favor of the commoners.
+Elite peoples were buried in a series around Huaca 31 during the late intermediate period while during the same time frame a large number of common burials were found elsewhere at the site, but the ratio of elites to commoners is more in the favor of the commoners.
 Their graves are found most often.

 There are five different ways a body can be encased: